-Fledge Day - A Conversation Between Eaglets

-Two bald eaglets, sitting on a pole Should they be cautious, should they be bold Said one to the other - "Shall we try?
+Fledge Day - A Conversation Between Eaglets by Chatter/Mod "Carolyn STE" - 2012 Two bald eaglets, sitting on a pole Should they be cautious, should they be bold Said one to the other - "Shall we try?
 Shall we sit here or shall we fly?"

-"I don't know," said Griffith to Braveheart"

-We need to be cautious, we need to be smart

-It's awfully nice right where we are

-Fish in a dish, and we don't have to go far."
+"I don't know," said Griffith to Braveheart" We need to be cautious, we need to be smart It's awfully nice right where we are Fish in a dish, and we don't have to go far."
 Braveheart replied, "I'm telling you Ranger was brave, and we should be too.
 He jumped and he pranced, and he finally flew high His wings flapped so strongly as he sailed in the sky.
 We must have courage, and we must take our chance Nature is calling us to join the Big Dance How far will we travel?
 What sights will we see?
 What does the future hold for you and for me?
 It's a wide world out there and we have to be strong And careful, and caring - we can't get it wrong.
 We have journeys to make, a soulmate to find So we can raise eaglets & have more of our kind!"

-Said Griffith to Braveheart - "I hope when we nest We'll come back to this place - for sure it's the best!!"

-A side note: Ranger fledged first, on Aug.
+Said Griffith to Braveheart - "I hope when we nest We'll come back to this place - for sure it's the best!!" ~~~ A side note: Ranger fledged first, on Aug.
 14, 2012.
-He actually landed in the lake (first flights are not easy!) and was rescued.
-It was observed he had an injury on the bottom of his foot, so he was brought back to be treated - and was subsequently released later after his foot healed.
 Griffith and Braveheart did not fledge right away - hence the "conversation" in the poem between them.
-They both fledged the next day!
+They both fledged the next day, but Griffith landed in the lake and hurt her foot.
+She was recovered so that her foot could heal.
+She fledged again on Saturday Aug 29, 2012 from the hack tower.
 Ranger (patagial tag F2) was spotted Feb.
 27, 2014 near Lake Erie, so AEF is very encouraged about his ability to survive in the wild.
 No sightings have been reported of Braveheart and Griffith, but we hope they are well.